pxchen95/artifact_removal/README.md

 * If your data consists of only one segment, insert an artificial gap of 0 in the middle of the segment.
 Preliminary tests showed that estimating the frequency and a phase shift jointly is typically less sensitive to the choice of initialization than estimating the frequency alone.
 * Initialize newton_refinement_using_g.m with the frequency and phase shift estimates found using newton_rand_init.m. newton_refinement_using_g.m is sensitive to initialization, but preliminary tests showed that newton_rand_init.m usually provides a sufficiently good initialization.
 * Initialize newton_rand_init.m with the device setting of the frequency.
 Preliminary tests showed that the device setting of the frequency usually provides a sufficiently good initialization.
-* If the amplitude of the artifact is much larger than that of the underlying brain signal, we recommend using Algorithm 2.
-Preliminary tests showed that in this case, a much more accurate estimate of the frequency/phase shifts is required to mitigate "edge effects" resulting from simple harmonic regression; Algorithm 2 was designed to achieve this improved accuracy.
+* Preliminary results show that Algorithm 1 (newton_refinement_using_g.m) provides more accurate frequency and phase shift estimates than Algorithm 2 (newton_rand_init.m), but we also include with Algorithm 2 some code implementing simple harmonic regression (remove_artifact.m), which can reconstruct/remove the artifact using the frequency and phase shift estimates from Algorithm 2 (as opposed to those from Algorithm 1).
+It was observed that in some cases (e.g., when the amplitude of the artifact is much higher than that of the underlying neural signal), the inaccuracies in the Algorithm 2 estimates led to "edge effects" in the reconstructed signal when using simple harmonic regression (i.e., larger errors near the ends of the segments of the reconstructed signal).
+However, in some cases, using Algorithm 2 + simple harmonic regression can have faster runtimes than (Algorithm 2 +) Algorithm 1.
 * Note that segments are input into the functions as **cell arrays**.

 ## Brief Description of MATLAB Functions/Scripts